 If you are travelling on a business trip, check that your company has surveyed and assessed the location, including your hotel, and that the assessment is up to date.
 If they don’t have one, ask “why?”

-While major hotel chains may offer better protection from the majority of threats, they have been increasingly targeted in many locations as they hold high value targets in the terrorist play book: westerners.
-Be aware that, depending on location, overall security within even high-end hotels can fluctuate from hour-to-hour, day-to-day or even seasonally.
+While major hotel chains may offer better protection from the majority of threats, they have been increasingly targeted in many locations as they hold high-value targets in the hotel terrorist attacks playbook: westerners.
+Be aware that, depending on location, overall security within even high-end hotels can fluctuate from hour to hour, day-to-day or even seasonally.
 Sometimes it may be preferable to ‘fly under the radar’ and stay at a smaller hotel but, again, do your homework (or have someone do it for you).

 Before you hand over your luggage and possessions to your driver, politely ask to see their company ID.
 The same applies with a hotel driver or shuttle you may be planning to use – there are cases on record of unsuspecting travellers entering a fake hotel shuttle bus only to be robbed, often violently, then abandoned en route.